 In 1848, the suffrage movement was officially launched at the Seneca Falls Convention in Seneca Falls, New York.
 Over the years, women picketed the White House, paraded through streets on horseback, and held meetings and conventions at state and national levels for their cause.

 After years of struggle, on Aug.
-26, 1920, the 19th Amendment was ratified by Congress, finally giving women the right to vote.
+18, 1920, Tennessee became the final state needed to ratify the 19th Amendment.
+One week later the amendment’s adoption was certified, finally giving women the right to vote.

 Perhaps the most famous suffragist, Anthony came from a family of abolitionists.
 She attended meetings with antislavery Quakers and other abolitionists, including Frederick Douglass and William Lloyd Garrison.